Fees, Scholarships and Financial Assistance

-For local students, the up-front fees to the DCP/MSc are payable per credit point, for the first two years of the degree.
-The research component of the combined degrees (either MSc or PhD) will be RTS-based therefore incur no cost from third year onwards.
-The level of fees may change on an annual basis, subject to University discretion.
-For local students, Commonwealth Supported Places (CSP) HECS-based places may be available subject to University discretion.
+For local students, the up-front fees for the MCP are payable per credit point.
+The PhD research component of the double degree MCP&PhD will be RTS-based therefore will incur no cost.
+Fees may change on an annual basis, subject to University discretion.
+For local students, Commonwealth Supported Places (CSP) may be available subject to University discretion.
 The number of CSP places available each year is determined by the Faculty of Science in consultation with the School of Psychology.
 The CSP places are awarded to the mostly highly ranked applicants as determined through the application evaluation and interview process.
 You may contact the Faculty of Science for further information on CSP places.

 International students pay annual fees for each enrolled year.

-What scholarships are available to students applying for the DCP/MSc?
+What scholarships are available to students applying for the MCP?

-The Clinical Psychology Unit Scholarships web page lists all scholarships available for local and international students applying for the DCP/MSc.
-At the time of application, students are only able to apply for postgraduate coursework scholarships.
-Students are not eligible to apply for postgraduate research scholarships until enrolled full time in the research degree in third year.
+The Clinical Psychology Unit Scholarships web page lists scholarships available for domestic and international students applying for the MCP.
+MCP students are only able to apply for postgraduate coursework scholarships.
+MCP&PhD students are eligible to apply for postgraduate research scholarships however these scholarships will only apply while enrolled in the PhD research component from second year.

-It is important to note for international students that any offer of a DCP/MSc place can not be made until December each year, which may affect which international scholarships you may apply for.
+It is important to note for international students that any offer of a place in the MCP or MCP&PhD cannot be made until early December each year, which may affect which international scholarships you may apply for.
 Whilst it is possible to submit an application package earlier than the deadline, it is not possible to be given an offer until all applications have been assessed, interviews completed and a ranking of offering of places has been determined, that is in December.

 Are there any other grants or financial assistance available to candidates?

-Applicants are eligible to apply for HECS-HELP or FEE-HELP for the coursework component (DCP) of the double degree (DCP/MSc).
+Applicants are eligible to apply for HECS-HELP or FEE-HELP for the coursework component (MCP).
 FEE-HELP enables local postgraduate coursework students to secure a loan form the Commonwealth Government for all or part of their tuition fees.
-Please contact the Faculty of Science.

 Can I apply for an APA scholarship?